ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why community matters more than hustle.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the myth of independence.

 ---